smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ## Ontology Versions Summary

 This section will be updated periodically based on the release of the newer versions of the ontology.

+### Version 0.7 (March 15, 2025)

+* **Expanded Locational Axioms for Acupoints** :
+  * Added 1,172 axioms associating acupoints with their surface locations, covering 262 unique locations.
+  * Only 18 related surface locations remain to complete the locational axioms for all meridian acupoints.
+These locations have been identified in FMA and are pending expert review for inclusion in InterLeX.
+* **Enhanced Terminology Coverage** :
+  * Added additional synonyms for acupoints and meridians to improve semantic alignment and searchability.
+* **Incorporated Acupuncture Research Metadata** :
+  * Added metadata for 87 unique articles on acupuncture for pain-related conditions, including detailed provenance and study methodologies.
+  * Standardized and mapped a major subset of acupoints extracted from the articles to TARA ontology's standard acupoints (113 unique acupoints across different meridians).
+  * Mapped a major subset of extracted pain-related conditions studied in the articles to MONDO, HP, and ILX terms, integrating 28 unique conditions into the TARA ontology.
+* **Added Annotation Properties for Acupoint-Specific Research Metadata** :
+  * Added new properties to incorporate metadata from journal articles on acupuncture treatments for various conditions.
+    * Added these properties to capture key details of acupuncture studies:
+  * Annotation Properties by Domain and Range :
+    * **Domain: Journal Article (DOI); Range: Free Text**
+      * `TARA:hasTrialType`, `TARA:hasAcupunctureModality`, `TARA:hasStimulationType`
+      * `TARA:hasNeedlingInformation`, `TARA:hasSampleSizeInformation`, `TARA:hasControlsInformation`
+      * `TARA:hasListedAcupointsUsed`, `TARA:hasStudiedConditionNote`, `TARA:hasStudiedConditionContext`
+      * `TARA:hasCountryInformation`
+    * **Domain: Journal Article (DOI); Range: Controlled Term (MONDO/HPO)**
+      * `TARA:hasStudiedCondition` – Links studied conditions to standardized MONDO and HPO terms.
+    * **Domain: Controlled Term (TARA Acupoint); Range: Journal Article (DOI)**
+      * `TARA:isStudiedInArticle` – Captures references to journal articles studying specific acupoints.

 ### Version 0.6 (December 12, 2024)